uvaai/ml1/30 week3/40 Chinese Room/content.md

 own understanding of sentiment, but instead are trying to reproduce the specific notion of sentiment from the labels of the data set used in the assignment.
-So, you are not trying to classify what you think of as having a positive sentiment, but have read the data set and trying to get your classifications as close as possible to the labels of these 1.6 million sample tweets.
+So, you are not trying to classify what you think of as having a positive sentiment, but have read the data set and are trying to get your classifications as close as possible to the labels of these 1.6 million sample tweets.
 Argue whether or not you think you would have understanding of the labeled sentiment of tweets in this data set.